-If you have a new SD Card that has not been formatted with a flash.dat file, you will need to use your NorthEast Monitoring, Inc. Holter LX Analysis software to initialize the card for the first time.
+If you have a new SD Card that has not been formatted with a flash.dat file, you will need to use your NorthEast Monitoring, Inc. Holter LX or HE/LX Analysis software to initialize the card for the first time.